arjunpsd/rules-engine/README.md

 ```

 The first parameter is the name of the rule-set file containing the business rules (JSON), while the second parameter is
-a map containing contextual data that may be used by `DataAdapters` when fetching data for evaluating the rules.
+a map containing contextual data that may be used by `DataAdaptors` when fetching data for evaluating the rules.

 Currently, rule-set file can only be loaded from classpath.
 The `ruleSetName` parameter should contain the name of the
 rule-set json file (without .json extension) at the root of classpath.
 For example, the following statement would load